 Another key difference between these two processes is the medium in which the raw material is received and the method used for forming.

-The thermoforming process requires flat dimensional sheet or roll stock that is heated until pliable and then sucked by a vacuum or pushed by a plug assist into the mold.
+The thermoforming process requires flat dimensional sheet or roll stock—commonly referred to as flat sheet—that is heated until pliable and then sucked by a vacuum or pushed by a plug assist into the mold.
 The plastic sheet then takes the form of the tooling, giving you your finished part.
+Vacuum forming is a common thermoforming technique where a heated plastic sheet is shaped over a mold using vacuum pressure.
 Sheet or roll stock can be purchased by a custom plastic sheet extrusion company like Impact Plastics, or for larger proprietary projects, inline equipment can be used.
 In an inline process the plastic sheet is fed directly from the sheet extrusion line into the forming equipment.
+Large thermoformed products, such as vehicle dashboards, are often manufactured using this method due to its efficiency for big components.

 The process of injection molding requires a thermoplastic pellet or resin which is heated into a liquid state and injected into the mold where it then cools and solidifies.
+Plastic pellets are the raw material used in injection molding, which are melted into molten material before being injected into the mold.
+The injection molding machine plays a key role in melting and injecting the plastic into the mold.
 Resins can be purchased directly from producers or through brokers.

 Aesthetics and Functionality of the Finished Part